-The parties agree that this Settlement Agreement will become effective on the date it is approved by the Court.
-This Settlement Agreement will remain in effect for one year after the Defendants adjudicate the last I-687 application filed by a class member, except insofar as provided in ¶ 4C2, with respect to which it will remain in effect indefinitely.
+Unless the Settlement Agreement is terminated as provided at paragraph 21, and except as provided in paragraph 4C2, the Settlement Agreement will remain in effect for one year after the Defendants adjudicate the last I-687 application filed by a class member.
 Defendants agree to promptly notify Class Counsel of the date it adjudicates the last such application.